Not every business problem requires a marketing solution

 Except they were wrong about that too.
 The eventual solution came from someone outside their department.

 To them, it didn’t seem like a marketing issue and they proposed a much simpler solution: put slightly bigger holes at the top.

 Larger diameter holes meant more spice would be dispensed on each occasion, which meant the spice ran out more quickly.

 The above scenario is commonly encountered in businesses everywhere.

 Sadly, the inspired creative solution is more of a rare event.

 Creativity is a vital skill for any company.
 The ability to solve problems and spot new opportunities is what separates those that survive and prosper from those that fail.

-If you’re interested in how creativity can transform your business then pre-register for our upcoming course ‘Creativity for Business’ for more info.
+If you’re interested in how creativity can transform your business then you will enjoy our ‘Creativity for Business’ course.